Configure the Server SSL Certificates

 If you are still seeing errors and the key and certs match, please check if there is a passphrase on the key and remove the passphrase.

-If there is no pass phrase, please follow the general steps below to check if the docker containers can connect to the certs
+If there is no passphrase, follow the general steps below to check if the Docker containers can connect to the certs.

 General OpenSSL Troubleshooting